 Ryan took a deep breath of the already humid air and looked to his left, to his friends and fellow insurgents, General Henri Cespedes and Lieutenant Colonel Jesus Del Sol.
 They were softly praying on their knees in front of the wall, which was pot marked by untold bullets and stained with the splattered blood of hundreds who died there before them.

 Their prayers came to an abrupt end as the Spanish officer suddenly yelled “Dispardar!”
 Ryan’s body flinched involuntarily as 10 rifles fired as one and the blood of his two friends splatted against the white wall they were facing.
 He turned to General Bernado Varona, standing beside him and said, “We must die standing.”
 Varona nodded in agreement as rough hands grabbed them and moved them toward the wall.
 Though he was merely 30, William “Whack” Ryan’s journey to that fateful Cuban morning had been a long one.

 William Ryan’s grandfather, Major Patrick Ryan, fought with the 5th Dragoons under Wellington.
 His grandmother was following the army, and thus William’s father, John, was born near the battlefield of Salamanca while the battle was going on.
 His grandmother was Elizabeth Paine, a relative of the famous Thomas Paine.
-His mother was Eliza Burke, who was related to politician Edmund Burke.
+His mother was Eliza Burke; her family was from Birr, County Offaly, Ireland.
+They were related to politician Edmund Burke.